peteroupc/html3dutil/tutorials/shapes.md

 * Mesh.COLORS_BIT - if you included colors for each vertex (3 elements)
 * Mesh.TEXCOORDS_BIT - if you included texture coordinates for each vertex (2 elements)
 * Mesh.LINES_BIT - if the mesh defines a set of lines rather than triangles
+* Mesh.POINTS_BIT - if the mesh defines a set of points (you can't set both LINES_BIT and POINTS_BIT).

 The bits may be combined as in the following example: